|GOODS South WFC3 ERS Details 1 [Courtesy NASA]|

 These difficulties had led even long-time supporters of inflation to question the theory's viability (although not the viability of the overall big bang cosmology).
 Paul Steinhardt of Princeton University is one vocal detractor.
 In 2012 he declared, "We thought that inflation predicted a smooth, flat universe.
 Instead, it predicts every possibility an infinite number of times.
 We're back to square one."
 Similarly, Sean Carroll, a cosmologist at the California Institute of Technology, explains, "Inflation is still the dominant paradigm, but we've become a lot less convinced that it's obviously true. ...
 If you pick a universe out of a hat, it's not going to be one that starts with inflation."
 [Gefter2012].

-But the overall outline of the evolution of the universe, as summarized above, is on very solid ground, both theoretically and, more importantly, empirically.
-In this regard, the status of big bang cosmology is analogous to that of the theory of biological evolution on earth -- while there are some questions as to what processes and laws governed the origin and very early epochs of the process, the overall history since the origin is hardly in doubt.
+In other words, the overall outline of the big-bang evolution of the universe, as summarized above, is on very solid ground, both theoretically and empirically.
+In this regard, the status of big bang cosmology is analogous to that of the theory of biological evolution on earth -- while there are many questions as to how the process started and what processes and laws governed very early epochs of the process, the overall history since the origin is hardly in doubt.
 See Origin.

 The big bang and big bang cosmology have led to numerous additional scientific discoveries, some of them rather deep and far-reaching -- see